-PART 4-SPEAKING FORMAT TIMING The candidate is expected to read a given text of 150-200 words and take short notes, summarize it and answer 1-2 text related or opinion questions giving sufficient and adequate support and elaboration.
-1 minute :greeting and instructions 2 minutes :reading and note-taking 2-3 minutes :summarizing and answering questions NO OF QUESTIONS 3 WEIGHTING 25% TASK TYPE Giving an oral summary and answering subsequent questions POINTS 25 points CONTENT Expected student competences for successful completion of the oral outcome are as follows: delivering a successful summary of the reading text demonstrating good comprehension of the text by answering text related questions adequately providing sufficient support, including using information from the text, to support his/her opinion while answering opinion questions having minimal to none errors in grammar, sentence structure, lexis pronunciation so as not to hinder the examiners' understanding.
+SPEAKING PART - The candidate is expected to answer 2 opinion questions giving

+FORMAT sufficient and adequate support and elaboration after 1-minute

+preparation time.
+Then, they will be asked a follow up question, no

+preparation time will be given to answer the follow up question.

+TIMING 1 minute :Greeting and instructions

+TIMING o

+1 minute :Preparation

+2-3 minutes :Answering questions

+OF QUESTIONS 1 main + 1 follow-up question

+WEIGHTING 25%

+TASK TYPE answering subsequent questions

+POINTS 25 points

+CONTENT Expected student competences for successful completion of the oral

+outcome are as follows:

+providing sufficient support, including using information from

+the text, to support his/her opinion while answering opinion

+questions

+having minimal to none errors in grammar, sentence structure,

+lexis pronunciation so as not to hinder the examiners'

+•

+understanding.

+using transitions and linkers to create a coherent and cohesive

+speech